meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 ### Expanding the Mathematical Vision

 Our examination of Aquinas revealed a sophisticated logical structure underlying medieval accounts of time and causality.
 But Aquinas didn't develop this framework in isolation.
 His temporal hierarchy and teleological causality are grounded in **Aristotelian metaphysics**, while his insights about the ultimate transcendence of temporal succession find unexpected resonances in **Buddhist philosophy**.
-Most remarkably, both traditions anticipate mathematical developments that wouldn't emerge until the modern theory of **Conformal Geometric Algebra**, as we will see.
+Both traditions anticipate mathematical developments that wouldn't emerge until the modern theory of **Conformal Geometric Algebra**, as we will see.

-This chapter maps the broader metaphysical landscape that Aquinas was navigating.
-By examining how Aristotelian naturalism and Buddhist emptiness-philosophy each illuminate different aspects of temporal structure, we discover that what initially appear to be irreconcilable worldviews actually describe **complementary mathematical relationships** the we can use to construct a unified geometric framework.
+This chapter maps the broader metaphysical landscape, the distnct accounts of being and causality that shape each tradition’s understanding of time.
+By examining how Aristotelian naturalism and Buddhist emptiness-philosophy each illuminate different aspects of temporal structure, we discover that what initially appear to be irreconcilable worldviews actually describe **complementary mathematical relationships** that we can use to construct a unified geometric framework.

 ### Why Aristotle?
 The Foundation of Teleological Structure

-Aquinas explicitly grounds his analysis in Aristotelian principles, but with a crucial modification.
-Where Aquinas posits God as the universal final cause that orders all particular ends toward a cosmic *telos*, Aristotle works with a more **distributive** approach to teleological causality.
+Aquinas explicitly grounded his analysis in Aristotelian principles, but with a crucial modification.
+Where Aquinas posits God as the universal final cause that orders all particular ends toward a cosmic *telos*, Aristotle worked with a more **distributive** approach to teleological causality.
 For Aristotle, each natural being has its own intrinsic end (*telos*) without requiring integration into a single, overarching cosmic purpose.

-This difference is mathematically significant.
-Aquinas's framework suggests what we might call a **globally convergent geometry**—all trajectories ultimately meet at a single point at infinity (the Beatific Vision).
-Aristotle's framework suggests a **locally coherent geometry**—each trajectory has its own proper direction, but these directions need not converge on a common endpoint.
+This difference is mathematically suggestive.
+Aquinas's framework suggests what we might call a **globally convergent geometry** wherein all trajectories ultimately meet at a single point at infinity (the Beatific Vision).
+Aristotle's framework suggests a **locally coherent geometry** where each trajectory has its own proper direction, but these directions need not converge on a common endpoint.
+Aristotle’s distributed ends often resist subsumption into a single hierarchy, while Aquinas explicitly insists that every final cause participates in a single ultimate end.

-As we'll discover, both approaches find precise mathematical expression in conformal geometry, where we can distinguish between **global points at infinity** (Aquinas) and **directional asymptotes** (Aristotle) within the same mathematical framework.
+As we'll discover, both approaches find expression in conformal geometry, where we can distinguish between **global points at infinity** (Aquinas) and **directional asymptotes** (Aristotle) within the same mathematical framework.

 ### Why Buddhism?
 The Challenge of Emptiness

 The inclusion of Buddhist philosophy might seem more surprising, given its apparent rejection of the substantial metaphysics that grounds both Aristotelian and Thomistic approaches.
-Where Aristotle and Aquinas ground temporal direction in the reality of formal and final causes, Buddhist philosophy emphasizes the **emptiness** (*śūnyatā*) of all phenomena—including temporal processes themselves.
+Where Aristotle and Aquinas ground temporal direction in the reality of formal and final causes, Buddhist philosophy emphasizes the **emptiness** (*śūnyatā*) of all phenomena, including temporal processes themselves.

-But this apparent opposition conceals a deeper mathematical complementarity.
-Buddhist concepts of **dependent origination** (*pratītyasamutpāda*), **impermanence** (*anicca*), and **emptiness** (*śūnyatā*) describe temporal structures that are precisely what conformal geometry represents as null cone relationships—geometric objects that mark real relationships but have no size or substance of their own.
-They are like the outline of a shadow: precise in shape, yet weightless.

-When a Buddhist philosopher says that temporal phenomena are "empty of inherent existence," this translates mathematically into saying that temporal relationships are **null vectors**—they have precise geometric significance while possessing no independent substantial reality.
-Far from contradicting Aristotelian and Thomistic insights, this provides the **mathematical foundation** that makes their teleological structures possible.
+Yet this contrast conceals a deeper complementarity.
+In classical Madhyamaka thought, Nāgārjuna insists that all phenomena are empty precisely because they arise only through dependent origination (*pratītyasamutpāda*).
+Nothing has self-subsistent being; every temporal event is conditioned, relational, and impermanent (*anicca*).
+(Siderits and Katsura, 2013)

+This structure maps directly onto geometric language.
+In conformal geometry, null vectors represent precise relations—lightlike intervals that connect events—without carrying intrinsic magnitude of their own.
+They are like the outline of a shadow: real in form, but weightless in substance.

+From this perspective, **dependent origination** resembles the way null cones encode causal relations without requiring intrinsic substance. **Impermanence** reflects the absence of intrinsic persistence, just as null vectors describe directions but not enduring magnitudes. **Emptiness** signals that what appears substantial is in fact relational, like the geometry of spacetime itself.

+When Buddhist philosophers claim that temporal phenomena are “empty of inherent existence,” they mean precisely what Nāgārjuna states in the Mūlamadhyamakakārikā:

+>“Whatever is dependently originated, we declare that to be emptiness” (MMK 24:18).

+And again:

+> “Entities never arise from themselves, from another, from both, or without a cause” (MMK 15:1).

+Here emptiness is not a denial of structure, but an insistence that structure is wholly relational—like null vectors in conformal geometry, which mark real causal connections while carrying no independent magnitude of their own.

 ### The Geometric Bridge: Conformal Algebra as Universal Language